 - Uninterrupted Execution: Your ProcScript continues to run immediately after

-is executed, without waiting for any user input.
+showis executed, without waiting for any user input.

 Where Can You Use It?
 (And Where Not To!)

-statement is specifically designed for form components.
-It’s essential to remember this limitation; attempting to use show
+The show statement is specifically designed for form components.
+It’s essential to remember this limitation; attempting to use show within service components will result in an error (-1402, UPROCERR_STATEMENT).

 A Practical Example: The Live Countdown

-, consider a common scenario: a live countdown timer.
+To truly grasp the power of show, consider a common scenario: a live countdown timer.
 Here’s how you might implement it in Uniface:

 function CountDown()